-The PE programme allows children to develop and extend their physical skills using a wide variety of experiences.
-These include movement, dance, drama, gymnastics, yoga and team games.
+The Healthy Child/PE programme allows children to develop and extend their physical skills as well as supporting their wellbeing physically and mentally.
+Activities include movement, dance, drama, gymnastics, mindfulness, yoga and team games.
 All children are also taught short tennis.
-All children participate in The Daily Mile each day as part of our wellbeing and exercise programme.
-Time allocated to PE is a minimum of 2 hours per week.